 Grotto Gallery at Real Alcazar:

-This was transformed into a Loggia and extends out to the garden of the Maze.
-The style is actually called Grutesco, not mannerist as l said on the podcast.
+This was transformed into a Loggia and extended out to the garden of the Maze.
+The style is actually called Grutesco, not Mannerist as l said on the podcast.
 Sorry, it’s hard to remember everything.
 The brain is getting older after all :-).
 Vermondo Resta did the transformation work at the beginning of the 17th century.
 There is a lot of white and red marble used.